kahara/Async.fi/content/pages/cv.md

 ## Profile

-Joni is a programmer and general "DevOps" person from Helsinki, Finland.
+Joni (b.
+1975) is a programmer and general "DevOps" person from Helsinki, Finland.
 He has worked in the technology industry since 1997.

 Some of the things that bring him joy in the professional context include: